Ranch-style house

 Ranch (also known as American ranch, California ranch, rambler, or rancher) is a domestic architectural style that originated in the United States.
 The ranch-style house is noted for its long, close-to-the-ground profile, and wide open layout.
 The style fused modernist ideas and styles with notions of the American Western period of wide open spaces to create a very informal and casual living style.
 While the original ranch style was informal and basic in design, ranch-style houses built in the United States (particularly in the Sun Belt region) from around the early 1960s increasingly had more dramatic features such as varying roof lines, cathedral ceilings, sunken living rooms, and extensive landscaping and grounds.

 First appearing as a residential style in the 1920s, the ranch was extremely popular with the booming post-war middle class of the 1940s to the 1970s.
 The style is often associated with tract housing built at this time, particularly in the southwest United States, which experienced a population explosion during this period, with a corresponding demand for housing.
 The style was soon exported to other nations and became popular worldwide.
-Its popularity waned in the late 20th century as neo-eclectic house styles featuring historical and traditional decoration became more popular.
+Its popularity waned in the late twentieth century as neo-eclectic house styles featuring historical and traditional decoration became more popular.

 Preservationist movements have begun in some ranch house neighborhoods, reinforced by an interest in the style from a younger generation who did not grow up in such homes.
-This revival has been compared to that which other house styles such as the bungalow and Queen Anne experienced in the 20th century.
+This revival has been compared to that which other house styles such as the bungalow and Queen Anne experienced in the twentieth century.

 History and development

-The 20th-century ranch house style has its roots in North American Spanish colonial architecture of the 17th to 19th century.
+The 20th-century ranch house style has its roots in Spanish colonial architecture of the 17th to 19th century.
 These buildings used single-story floor plans and native materials in a simple style to meet the needs of their inhabitants.
 Walls were often built of adobe brick and covered with plaster, or more simply used board and batten wood siding.
 Roofs were low and simple, and usually had wide eaves to help shade the windows from the Southwestern heat.
-Buildings often had interior courtyards which were surrounded by a U shaped floor plan.
+Buildings often had interior courtyards which were surrounded by a U-shaped floor plan.
 Large front porches were also common.
 These low slung, thick-walled, rustic working ranches were common in what would become the southwestern United States.